Drug information provided by: IBM Micromedex

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Allergic disorders or
+Allergic disorders, history of or